How to Hike the South Kaibab Trail in the Grand Canyon

 - Gaia GPS: Download the Grand Canyon backcountry layer.
 Tracks your location, elevation, and distance in real time.
 Works without signal.

 - AllTrails: User reviews, photos, and recent trail reports.
-Filter by “day hike” and “dog-friendly” if applicable.
+Filter by day hike and dog-friendly if applicable.

 - Komoot: Offers voice-guided navigation and elevation graphs.
 Great for planning your route beforehand.